amcolash/transmission-yify/README.md

 ### Local Dev
 The local dev flow has a script to start all necessary bits in a dev environment (server, client, transmission) `npm start`.

+## Icons
+All icons in the application are from [Font Awesome](https://fontawesome.com/icons/).
+The app icon was created by myself in inkscape.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).